Arnab-31/Raffle-Bliss/Readme.md

 ### All Winners - (GET) /winners

-Use - Get all winners of the last week
+Use - Get all winners of the last week.
 Protection - None

 Success Response